zDevelopers/zdevelopers.github.io/content/_index.md

 title = "zDevelopers ⋅ Minecraft plugins and libraries"
 +++

-We started making Minecraft plugins for [an old French Minecraft community](https://zcraft.fr).
-Over the years, we accumulated projets and tools to create them easily.
+We've been making Minecraft plugins for [a ten-years-old old French Minecraft community](https://zcraft.fr).
+Over time, we accumulated projets, and tools to create them easily.

 Everything we created is published under an open-source licence, usually CeCILL-B (BSD-style in French law), and totally **free to use**.